A shrub to 3 metres high with angled stems and with stellate (star-shaped hairs).

 It is listed as being threatened with extinction in the wild.

-Leionema spp. have characteristics matching those of other similar Rutaceae genera, (e.g. Philotheca, Phebalium, Crowea); i.e. simple, alternate leaves, usually with oil glands.
+Leionema spp. have characteristics matching those of other similar Rutaceae genera, (e.g. Philotheca, Phebalium, Crowea); i.e., simple and alternate leaves, usually with oil glands.

 In this species, leaves are flat, to 35 mm long by up to 10 mm wide, elliptic to oblanceolate, toothed margins towards the apex, mid to dark green.